CDCgov/NEDSS-Infrastructure/terraform/azure/samples/2-applications/README.md

 ## Description

-This Terraform module layer provisions applications being deployed to Kubernetes and **expects certain upstream infrastructure to already exist** (VNet, subnets, RBAC, Azure AKS etc.).
-This README explains **how those dependencies are referenced**.
+This Terraform module layer provisions applications being deployed to Kubernetes and expects certain upstream infrastructure to already exist (VNet, subnets, RBAC, Azure AKS etc.).
+This README explains how those dependencies are referenced.

 ## 🧭 Purpose & Scope

 This module:

-- **Does not create foundational infrastructure**
+- Does not create foundational infrastructure
-- **Consumes upstream resources via data sources or inputs**
+- Consumes upstream resources via data sources or inputs
-- Is intended to be used **after** core NBS 7 layers
+- Is intended to be used after core NBS 7 layers

 Typical usage: